blackrock/aladdinsdk/README.md

 - The decorator `asdk_exception_handler` will now map any matching exceptions to the registered handlers and invoke the `handle_error` method.

 Example [code for registering error handlers](resources/sample_code_snippets/sample_error_handler_registration.md)

+### Notifications - StudioNotification

+AladdinSDK provides a Studio Notifications utility that can be used to programmatically send SMPT/Push notifications using the Studio Subscription and Notification APIs

+- From a configurtation standpoint, users simply need to setup their API credentials (Basic Auth or OAuth)
+- Note - if using OAuth, ensure the right set of scopes are selected
+- Users can either configure additional Notifications attributes in the config file, or provide it inline during Studio Notifcation object creation.
+- Steps to create a subscription:
+    1. Create a StudioNotification object
+        ```py
+        notification = StudioNotification(notification_action, notification_event_name, notification_event_type,
+                                        studio_entity_type, studio_entity_name)
+        ```
+    2. Create subscription by providing set of recipients:
+        ```py
+        notification.create_subscription(recipients)
+        ```
+    3. Notify subscribers.
+Provide Subject, Message and any Metadata to be included in the notification:
+        ```py
+        notification.send_notification(subject, message, metadata)
+        ```
+- A wrapper around this utility `send_studio_smtp_notification` is created to provide a simpler "email" feature.
+Users can provide recipients, subject, message and metadata for an email to be sent.
+    ```py
+    from aladdinsdk.common.notifications.studio_notifications import send_studio_smtp_notification
+    send_studio_smtp_notification(
+        recipients=["<recipient>@blackrock.com"],
+        subject="Test Notification via AladdinSDK",
+        message="Sample email message")
+    ```

 ### Notifications - Email